Samsung targets the iPad with its new $330 Galaxy tablet

 Samsung has announced a new midrange tablet, the Galaxy Tab A 10.5, that will go on sale next week in the US for $330.
-But wait -- a 10-inch tablet for $330?
-That sounds familiar.
+That's right: a 10-inch tablet for $330.
+Sound familiar?

 Yes, Samsung will have some stiff competition on day one from Apple, which sells its excellent entry-level 9.7-inch iPad for the exact same price.
 And the iPad comes with a really good (though slightly smaller) display, Apple's powerful A10 processor, 128GB of integrated storage and nearly 13 hours of battery life.
 Of course, there's also Amazon, which sells its super-solid 10-inch Fire HD 10 for less than half the price of the iPad or the Galaxy Tab A 10.5.